-With respect to the share-based compensation, the Company recognizes stock compensation expense based on the Statement of Financial Accounting Standard 123R "Share-Based Payments" ("SFAS 123R").
-SFAS 123R requires public companies to measure the cost of employee services received in exchange for an award of equity instruments based on the grant date fair value of the award.
+With respect to the share-based compensation, the Company recognizes stock compensation expense in accordance with FASB ASC Topic 718 which requires public companies to measure the cost of employee services received in exchange for an award of equity instruments based on the grant date fair value of the award.
 The Company uses the Black-Scholes option-pricing model to determine the grant date fair value.